NYPL/dgx-patron-creator-service/README.md

 $ npm start
 ```

-The server will be executed on _localhost:3001_.
+The server will run on _localhost:3001_.

-### Call the APIs
+### Credentials

 You need credentials for making a successful API call to NYPL's Simplified Card Creator.
-You should set this credentials in the `.env` file.
+You should set the credentials in the `.env` file.
 For example,

 ```javascript
 CARD_CREATOR_USERNAME = username;